It isn't going to be long before the left, you know, as all this Georgia-Russia thing pops up.

 No, sir.

-This is gonna be your biggest mistake if you will make this conclusion.
+This is going to be your biggest mistake if you will make this conclusion.

-Well, my conclusion is is actually Victor Davis Hansen said this or wrote this before I had a chance to say it, but I was gonna say it anyway.
+Well, my conclusion is, actually, Victor Davis Hansen said this or wrote this before I had a chance to say it, but I was going to say it anyway.

-Uh it it what while the Russians have gone into Georgia and South Osetsia.
+Well, the Russians have gone into Georgia and South Ossetia.

 You've got Russian citizens who are proud that the Russian bear is reclaiming and is re-establishing itself as a world power.